nabeelvalley/docs/src/content/docs/dotnet/linq-to-sql.md

 ---
 published: true
 title: Introduction to LINQ to SQL
-subtitle: Basic Introduction to Mapping Entities using LINQ to SQL
 description: Basic Introduction to Mapping Entities using LINQ to SQL
 ---